ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ![sample level query 1](img/Discover/revamp/image17.png)

 * Fetch sample entries that match against the `search_term` in any of the given fields.
-This is useful if you do not know the field to query on beforehand, or want to search across all fields, or a list of fields.
+This is useful if you do not know the field to query on beforehand or want to search across all fields, or a list of fields.

 <pre><code>discover.sample_repo.get_n_samples_for_fields(search_term, fields=[], n=Discover.DEFAULT_PAGE_SIZE, cursor=None, sort_by=Discover.DEFAULT_SORT_ORDER)</code></pre>